GoetteSebastian/sketch-multi-lingual-plugin/README.md

 |id.of.text.element|Hello world|Hallo Welt|Hola Mundo|
 |next.text.element|Goodbye|Auf wiedersehen|Adiós|

-The .csv file and be loaded manually at any time.
+The .csv file can be loaded manually at any time.
 Go to the `Plugin` menu and under `Multi lingual`click `Load Text Fragments...`.
 Select the .csv file in the dialog and click `Load`.
+After selecting a .csv file you have to enter the delimeter character.
+If you are not sure what to enter leave the already entered `;` character.
+If it doesn't work you can open the .csv file with a text editor to find out, what character is written between the content of two cells.

 ### Setting the current language
 When a .csv file is loaded, the language titles from the first row are stored as availiable languages.
 You can select the current language my going to the `Plugin` menu and under `Multi lingual`by clicking on `Choose Language...`.